google/fonts/ofl/noticiatext/upstream_info.md

 - The FONTLOG describes an ambitious 18-style family vision (text, condensed, display, sans variants), but only the 4 text styles have been released.
 - The Glyphs source format (`.glyphs`) is the most practical entry point for any future maintenance work using modern tooling (`fontmake` + `gftools`).
 - A `config.yaml` could be authored to enable a `fontmake`-based build pipeline from the `.glyphs` sources, but this would require QA comparison against the manually hinted existing binaries.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Upstream has both compatible sources (.glyphs) and legacy `.sfd`/`.vfb` archives at the pinned commit `bcc80c5` (upstream legacy: .vfb archives in extras/vfb/).
+Added an override `config.yaml` in `ofl/noticiatext/` that references the compatible sources only (`source/NoticiaText-Regular.glyphs`, `source/NoticiaText-Italic.glyphs`, `source/NoticiaText-Bold.glyphs`, `source/NoticiaText-BoldItalic.glyphs`).
+The legacy archives are retained upstream for historical reference but are not consumed by gftools-builder. `google-fonts-sources` auto-detects the override on the next regeneration of crater's `targets.json`.